simeonkr/HaGL/doc/Overview.md

 <img src="images/blue_plus_red_circle.png" alt="blue_plus_red_circle" width=50% height=50% />

-Note that one other way to combine images is to make use of their alpha component and the fact that one can `draw` multiple objects at once:
+Note that one other way to combine images is to make use of their alpha component and `draw` multiple at once:

 ```
 blueOverRedCircle :: [GLObj]